Frequently Asked Questions

 Can my family/friends come and watch?

-Everyone is welcome.
+Everyone is welcome, but please ask them to leave their dog at home unless it is entered in a class.
 Children are welcome but must be able to sit quietly while the dogs/students are working.

 I am interested in tracking, how do I begin?

 You do not have to be a club member in order to be part of the tracking group.
 If you live in the Spokane area, members of Spokane Dog Training Club are willing to help you get started.
 There is a link to the local tracking group on our tracking page.
 Or you can fill out the "Contact Us" form and someone will contact you.

 There are several good books including: Tracking Dog, Theory & Methods by Glen Johnson (out of print but sometimes located in libraires); Enthusiastic Tracking by William (Sil) Sanders; Tracking From The Ground Up by Sandy Ganz and Susan Boyd; Go Find by L. Wilson Davis.

 What do I have to do in order to enter a tracking test?